MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-configure-new-companies.md

 # Configure New Companies
 You can configure and customize a new company that you have created.
 To fine tune your implementation, you proceed in three phases to complete your configuration.
 In the first phase, you import the configuration package, which is a .rapidstart file that you have saved.
 The file contains configuration information.
 In the second phase, you modify the configuration information, and then apply it to your new company.
 In the final phase, you review and fix errors.

  The following procedures assume that you have created and saved a configuration package.
-For more information, see [Create a Configuration Package](admin-how-to-create-a-configuration-package.md).
+For more information, see [Prepare a Configuration Package](admin-how-to-prepare-a-configuration-package.md).

 > [!NOTE]
 >  Before implementing the following procedures, make sure that you have initialized and opened your new company and are on the RapidStart Services Implementer Role Center.